 This is the same thing.
 If the title of your content doesn’t get your audiences’ attention, you might as well have saved yourself the time and not created the content in the first place.
 Harsh truth, but I’m keeping it real.

 I always start with the title of my content, trying to create something that will get attention, and then I outline my content to match the title.
 (This might seem backwards, but it’s what you have to do to get people checking out your content.)

 The other thing I do as I’m creating my title, is decide on a SEO keyword to use for the post.
 If you aren’t doing SEO with your content yet, you can skip this part (but I recommend you start ASAP).

 When I’m looking for keywords for my post, the first place I go is Ubersuggest.
 They have a keyword suggestion generator that will tell you exactly what people are searching for on Google most frequently.
 You just type in the topic you’re writing on and it shows you what’s most searched.

 The last thing I plan out in this step is what links I might include in the post.
 I always try to link to one outside source (something off my site) and at least one other page within my site (whether it’s a page, another blog post, or a podcast episode).

-On Ubersuggest, I typed in plan a blog post and discovered how to plan a blog post is what ranks highest for this topic.
+On Ubersuggest, I typed in plan a blog post and discovered how to plan a coaching blog post is what ranks highest for this topic.

-So my SEO keyword for this post is how to plan a blog post, which needs to be included in the title.
+So my SEO keyword for this post is how to plan a coaching blog post, which needs to be included in the title.